CreateaFreeWebsite with Responsive Tables

 Linux Users

-If like us, you've left the insane world of Microsoft Windows for the even worse experience of Linux, we recommend the BlueFish HTML editor.
-You'll find it in your software repository.
-It does have some QUIRKS, but it's FREE.
+If like us, you've left the insane world of Microsoft Windows for the even worse experience of Linux, we recommend the Geany Code Editor.
+You'll find it in your Linux Mint software repository.
+It's simple but powerful and FREE.

 For image resizing we've found the easiest Linux tool to be Krita.